openharmony/arkui_arkui_cangjie_wrapper/README.md

 Dependency Components Introduction in Architecture:

-- ace_engine: arkui_cangjie_wrapper relies on the UI components, animations, and interactive event capabilities provided by the ArkUI framework engine.
+- ace_engine: arkui_cangjie_wrapper relies on the UI components, animations, and interactive event capabilities provided by the UI engine.
 - access_token: UI component relies on the authorization and authentication capabilities provided by the access control module.
 - cangjie_ark_interop: API management is facilitated by the API Level capability offered by cangjie_ark_interop.
 - global_cangjie_wrapper: relies on the resource management capability of global_cangjie_wrapper.